-Right up there with L.L Bean Moccasins are the UGGS Coquette.
-As you may expect, they aren’t cheap, but a lot of people feel like the steep price is worth it for the quality you are getting.
+Right up there with L.L Bean are the many UGGS slipper options, with one of the best styles being the UGG Coquette.
+As you may expect, they aren’t cheap, but many people feel like the steep price is worth it for the quality you are getting.
 UGGS have lots of great options; the two most popular are the Coquette (pictured above) and the UGG Women’s Scuffette II Scuff.
 I prefer the Coquette just because I like the thicker sole a little more.
 They have that famous sheepskin and sheep fur that UGG’s are known for.
 As I mentioned, they also have quite a thick rubber sole that is great if you have to make a quite trip outside.
-These are another design that should last for years due to the quality and useful materials that they are made with.
+This design should last for years due to the quality and useful materials they are made with.

 Available from Nordstrom

 BOBS from Skechers